jpreese/CSharpUnitTestingBestPractices/README.md

 ## What Makes a Good Unit Test
 - **Fast**.
 It is not uncommon for mature projects to have thousands of unit tests.
 Unit tests should take very little time to run.
 Milliseconds.
 - **Isolated**.
 Unit tests are to be run in isolation and have no dependencies on an outside factor such as a file system or database.
 - **Repeatable**.
-Running a unit test should be consistent in its results, that is, it always returns the same result if you do not change anything inbetween runs.
+Running a unit test should be consistent with its results, that is, it always returns the same result if you do not change anything in between runs.
 - **Self-Checking**.
 The test should be able to automatically detect if it passed or failed without any human interaction.
 - **Timely**.
-A unit test and the code being tested should not take a disporpotionaly long time to write.
+A unit test and the code being tested should not take a disproportionally long time to write.

 ## Lets Speak the Same Language
 The term *mock* is unfortunately very misused when talking about testing.
 The following defines the most common types of *fakes* when writing unit tests: